spacetelescope/webbpsf/docs/relnotes.rst

 Version History and Change Log
 -------------------------------

-Version 0.8.1
+Version 0.9.0
 =============
-*2019 July X*
+*2019 November X*

 Note, when upgrading to this version you will need to update to the latest data files as well.
-This is handled automatically if you use `conda`, otherwise you will need to download and install the data from: `webbpsf-data-0.8.1.tar.gz <LINK_TO_DATA_HERE>`_.
+This is handled automatically if you use `conda`, otherwise you will need to download and install the data from: `webbpsf-data-0.9.0.tar.gz <LINK_TO_DATA_HERE>`_.

 **JWST Improvements**